zhangxm99/statistics/README.md

 # statistics
-a simple tool to do some statistics homework
+a simple tool to do statistics homework